bo-yang/bo-yang.github.io/_posts/2014-04-30-fisher-vector-in-action-recognition.md

 author: Bo Yang
 ---

-This is a summary of doing human action recognition using Fisher Vector with (Improved) Dense Trjectory Features(DTF, http://lear.inrialpes.fr/~wang/improved_trajectories) and STIP features(http://crcv.ucf.edu/ICCV13-Action-Workshop/download.html) on UCF 101 dataset(<http://crcv.ucf.edu/data/UCF101.php>).
+This is a summary of doing human action recognition using Fisher Vector with [(Improved) Dense Trjectory Features(DTF)]( http://lear.inrialpes.fr/~wang/improved_trajectories) and [STIP features](http://crcv.ucf.edu/ICCV13-Action-Workshop/download.html) on UCF 101 dataset(<http://crcv.ucf.edu/data/UCF101.php>).
 In the STIP features, two low-level visual features HOG and HOF are integrated, with dimensions 72 and 90 respectively.
 The (improved) DTF employ more features(TR, HOG, HOF and MBHx/MBHy) with longer dimensions.

 You can find my Matlab code from [my GitHub Channel](https://github.com/bo-yang):